LevJukovski/Python-Graphs/README.md

 Key Features:

-1) Data Sources: Each graph utilize a different data sources from an Excel file, demonstrating adaptability in handling diverse datasets.
+1) Data Sources: In the first 4 graphs, each of them utilize a different data source from a different Excel file / files, demonstrating adaptability in handling diverse datasets.

 2) Purposeful Visualization: Each graph is crafted with a specific goal in mind, providing clarity and insight into the underlying data.

 3) Documentation: Accompanying documentation within the output file enhances understanding, making it easy for viewers to interpret and derive meaningful conclusions.

-Technologies Used: Python (including these libraries: pandas, matplotlib, numpy, sklearn), Excell.
+Technologies Used: Python (including these libraries: pandas, matplotlib, numpy, sklearn, pandas_datareader, datetime), Excell.